 There are no college programs in PTE in Delaware but there is an alternative licensure for Skilled and Technical Sciences Teacher in the state.
 Wilmington University in Wilmington, DE offers a master's degree in CTE.
-In the District of Columbia, potential CTE teachers are required to be admitted to a

-Master's Degree program.
+In the District of Columbia, potential CTE teachers are required to be admitted to a Master's Degree program.
 The CTE Certificate program in Maryland does not require a Master's degree.
-Trinity College in Washington, D.C. does offer courses that some school systems are approving for certification; however, Trinity College does not have degree programs in CTE.
+Trinity College in Washington, D.C. does offer graduate courses that some school systems are approving for certification; however, Trinity College does not have degree programs in CTE.

 In Pennsylvania, there are career and technical professional personnel development centers at Pennsylvania State University, Temple University in Philadelphia, and Indiana University of Pennsylvania.
 Candidates are evaluated on their passing NOCTI Skilled Worker Test, Committee Evaluation or Credential Review.
-Coursework is available at these three universities.
+Coursework is available at these three universities who have higher tuition for Maryland residents than the UMES in state tuition rate.